klaramaria/social_data_final/README.md

 # Section 4: Genre
 * Which genre of data story did you use?
+* The genre we have chosen is a combination of slideshow and
 * Which tools did you use from each of the 3 categories of Visual Narrative (Figure 7 in Segal and Heer).
 Why?
 * Which tools did you use from each of the 3 categories of Narrative Structure (Figure 7 in Segal and Heer).
 Why?